nkh/P5-App-Asciio/documentation/mdbook_asciio/src/bindings/vim-like.md

 - insert a box
 - insert a box using unicode type 2
 - insert a box that shrinks
-- inserta box with the default unicode
+- insert a box with the default unicode